India and the EU clinch the 'mother of all deals' in a historic trade agreement

 Trade between India and EU stood at $136.5 billion in 2024 to 2025.
 The two sides hope to increase that to about $200 billion by 2030, Indian officials said.

-"Ultimately, the agreement is about creating a stable commercial corridor between two major markets at a time the global trading system is fragmenting," said Indian trade analyst Ajay Srivastava.
+"Ultimately, the agreement is about creating a stable commercial corridor between two major markets at a time the global trading system is fragmenting," Indian trade analyst Ajay Srivastava said.

 The EU is still reeling from the aggressive approach of its once-stalwart ally across the Atlantic.
-There's a widespread sense of betrayal across the 27-nation bloc from Trump's onslaught of higher tariffs, embrace of far-right parties, and belligerence over Greenland, a semiautonomous territory of Denmark.
+There's a widespread sense of betrayal across the bloc from Trump's onslaught of higher tariffs, embrace of far-right parties and belligerence over Greenland, a semiautonomous territory of EU member Denmark.

 Copyright 2026 NPR